anchore/webinar-demo/docs/02-visibility.md

 │ docker.io/danperry/nocode │ repo_update │ true   │
 └───────────────────────────┴─────────────┴────────┘
 ```
-We can not only scan or watch new tags as they are pushed into the registry.
+We can not only watch for new tags as they are pushed into the registry.
-But we can also add a subscription to trigger an event.
+But we can also add a subscription that will trigger an event and downstream notification.
 ```bash
 ➜  ~ anchorectl subscription list
 ✔ Fetched subscriptions